 The Company is a full licensed bank under the Banking Ordinance in Hong Kong, regulated by the HKMA.
 The Branch is licensed as a wholesale bank in Singapore, regulated by the MAS.
 The Company is also a registered institution under the Securities and Futures Ordinance.
-The principal activities of the Company are to engage in the business of banking including deposit taking and lending.
-It also acts (a) as agent on behalf of its customers in connection with the provision of general investment, securities and futures dealing, as well as discretionary management and (b) as introducing broker to Morgan Stanley & Co.
-International plc for the provision of clearance, settlement and custody services in relation to the aforementioned transactions.
+The principal activities of the Company are to engage in the business of banking (including deposit taking and lending), advising on securities and discretionary portfolio management.
+The Company also acts as agent on behalf of its clients to transmit client instructions to other Morgan Stanley affiliates in connection with the provision of general investment, securities and futures dealing.